How to Set Goals in Your Bridal Sewing Business

 Please do not skip this part.

-If you achieve a goal and immediately move the finish line, you miss the joy and confidence that come from seeing your own progress.
+If you achieve a goal and immediately move the benchmark, you miss the joy and confidence that come from seeing your own progress.

-That does not mean it has to be dramatic.
-It can be a fun coffee, lunch out, a new notebook, a text to a friend, a post in your membership group, or just a quiet moment where you let yourself feel proud.
+That doesn’t mean it has to be dramatic or expensive.
+It can be a coffee run, lunch out, a new notebook, a celebratory text to a friend, a celebration post in your membership group, or just a quiet moment where you let yourself feel proud.

 Did you register your business?
 Celebrate it.